MicrosoftDocs/entra-docs/docs/workload-id/workload-identities-flexible-federated-identity-credentials.md

 ## Azure CLI, Azure PowerShell, and Terraform providers

-Explicit flexible federated identity credential support does not yet exist within Azure CLI, Azure PowerShell, or Terraform providers.
-If you attempt to configure a flexible federated identity credential with any of these tools, you will see an error.
-Additionally, if you configure a flexible federated identity credential via either Microsoft Graph or the Azure Portal and attempt to read that flexible federated identity credential with any of these tools, you will see an error.
+Explicit flexible federated identity credential support doesn't yet exist within Azure CLI, Azure PowerShell, or Terraform providers.
+If you attempt to configure a flexible federated identity credential with any of these tools, you see an error.
+Additionally, if you configure a flexible federated identity credential via either Microsoft Graph or the Azure portal and attempt to read that flexible federated identity credential with any of these tools, you see an error.

 You can use Azure CLI's `az rest` method to make REST API requests for flexible federated identity credential creation and management.